Masmiseim36/nxpSDK/boards/evkmimxrt685/demo_apps/hello_world_virtual_com/readme.txt

 Overview
 ========
+Hello World Virtual Com demonstrates the use of virtual com to print the "Hello World" string to the terminal.
+Different with Hello World demo (a HW UART peripheral is used to transmit data), the demo transmits data based on a serial port simulated by the USB device stack on target board side via USB peripheral.
-The Hello World demo application provides a sanity check for the new SDK build environments and board bring up.
-The Hello World demo prints the "Hello World" string to the terminal using the SDK UART drivers.
-The purpose of this demo is to show how to use the UART, and to provide a simple project for debugging and further development.
+The purpose of this demo is to demonstrate how to use virtual com and provide a simple project for debugging and further development.
-Note: Please input one character at a time.
-If you input too many characters each time, the receiver may overflow because the low level UART uses simple polling way for receiving.
-If you want to try inputting many characters each time, just define DEBUG_CONSOLE_TRANSFER_NON_BLOCKING in your project to use the advanced debug console utility.

 Toolchain supported
 ===================
-- Keil MDK  5.31
+- Keil MDK  5.33
-- GCC ARM Embedded  9.2.1
+- GCC ARM Embedded  9.3.1
-- MCUXpresso  11.2.0
+- MCUXpresso  11.3.0
-- IAR embedded Workbench  8.50.5
+- IAR embedded Workbench  8.50.9

 Hardware requirements
 =====================